Henry II, Holy Roman Emperor: Death and successor

-Returning to Magdeburg, Germany from southern Italy to celebrate Easter, Henry II fell ill in Bamberg.
+Returning to Magdeburg, Germany, from southern Italy to celebrate Easter, Henry II fell ill in Bamberg.
 After celebrating Easter, Henry retired to his imperial palace in Göttingen.
 He died there on 13 July 1024 at the age of 51, after suffering from a chronic, painful urinary infection.
-Henry had been working with the Pope to convene a Church council to confirm his new system of imperial-ecclesiastical relations before he died, leaving this effort unfinished.
+Henry had been working with the Pope to convene a Church council to confirm his new system of imperial-ecclesiastical relations before his death, leaving the effort unfinished.

 Empress Cunigunde arranged for Henry to be interred at Bamberg Cathedral.
 Though he left the Empire without significant problems, Henry II also left the Empire without an heir.
-Some speculate that both he and Cunigunde had taken mutual vows of chastity, because of their piety and the fact that they had no royal issue, but this is disputed.
-Their marriage being childless, the Saxon dynasty of the Ottonians died with Henry.
+Some speculate that both he and Cunigunde had taken mutual vows of chastity because of their piety and the lack of royal issue, but this is disputed.
+Because their marriage was childless, the Saxon dynasty of the Ottonians died with Henry.

 In early September 1024, the German nobles gathered in Kamba and began negotiations for selecting a new king.
 The nobles elected the Franconian noble Conrad II as Henry II's successor, who became the first member of the Salian dynasty.

 Veneration

-Henry II was canonised in July 1147 by Pope Eugenius III; Henry's spouse, Cunigunde was canonised on 29 March 1200 by Pope Innocent III.
+Henry II was canonized in July 1147 by Pope Eugenius III; Henry's spouse, Cunigunde, was canonized on 29 March 1200 by Pope Innocent III.
 Henry's relics were carried on campaigns against heretics in the 1160s.
 He is the patron saint of the city of Basel, Switzerland, and of St Henry's Marist Brothers' College in Durban, South Africa.

-Henry's feast day was inserted in 1631 in the General Roman Calendar as a commemoration on 13 July, the day of his death.
+Henry's feast day was inserted into the General Roman Calendar in 1631 as a commemoration on 13 July, the day of his death.
 In 1668, the feast was moved to 15 July as a semidouble.
-This rank was changed by Pope Pius XII in 1955 to a simple, and by Pope John XXIII in 1960 to a third-class feast.
+This rank was changed by Pope Pius XII in 1955 to a simple one and by Pope John XXIII in 1960 to a third-class feast.
 In 1969, the feast date was changed to 13 July again as an optional memorial.

 Henry II was an oblate of the Order of St. Benedict and is venerated as the patron saint of Benedictine oblates.